sleexyz/hylogen/README.md

 ![](https://thumbs.gfycat.com/SoftAdeptAlaskajingle-size_restricted.gif)

 Hylogen is a purely functional shader language embedded in Haskell that compiles to GLSL.
-It functions as a powerful alternative to GLSL by leveraging many features of Haskell, including:
+It functions as a powerful alternative to raw GLSL by leveraging many features of Haskell, including:

 **Type inference** - Write concise code by using Haskell's type inference